cs4404-mission2/writeup/README.md

 Both communication types are identified as a raw UDP payload, however they are easily differentiable due to the different ports used and the fact that the RTP data is raw bytes.

-## Setting up virtual interfaces

-todo: talk about adding another nic on a vlan for communications with the pbx

 ## BGP Hijack